Johnny Rose: Characterization

 Johnny presents himself as the most "dependable," realistic, and "easy-going" member of the Rose family.
 He approaches the family's current predicament with a business-like mentality and often provides logical advice to alleviate their various woes.
 His loyalty and affirming devotion also anchors the family, as things frequently threaten to spin out of control.
 Despite this, however, Johnny still "loses it himself all the time."
 Whether it's his incredulous reaction to Alexis (Annie Murphy) over-ordering his shipment of raw milk, or his exasperation at David (Dan Levy) misunderstanding what constitutes a tax write-off, Johnny maintains an underlying sense of "panic" over his family's lack of basic skills.

 Johnny is also frequently flummoxed by technology and new business techniques.
 These struggles include basic computer skills, such as navigating the Internet, and the use of social media to help grow one's business.
 He frequently falls back on his experience running Rose Video to help him navigate business dealings, even if those approaches are not the most up-to-date.
+While religion appears incidental to his characterisation, in the episode Housewarming (S05E03), after Johnny changes the diaper of baby Roland Moira Schitt, Moira refers to her husband as "the Sephardic Mr Clean".
+However, the assumption is that Johnny is non-observant given his insistence on ordering pork at Café Tropical (S01E11: Little Sister).
+Johnny also serves up pork chops at a family lunch after David and Patrick refuse a discounted rate to hold their wedding at Elmbridge Manor due to the noise of pig slaughtering at the local farm (S06E01: Smoke Signals).